 The table clearly explains everything you need to know about this loyalty program.
 You earn points and rise in tiers based on your spending.

-As the table suggests, the free Member tier has only two benefits.
-As you rise in the tiers, the rewards and perks grow and become more exciting and enticing.
+As you can see, the free Member tier has only two benefits.
+The higher a customers rises in the loyalty tiers, the better the rewards and perks become, making the rise more exciting and enticing.

 What stands out for VII mart is that they have really distinguished their tiers with so many unique rewards and offers.
-Their gifting system is appealing to skincare consumers since the skincare world is always moving higher.
+Their gifting system is appealing to skincare consumers since the skincare world is always in a state of activity and growth.

 The exclusivity offers Gold member customers the chance to get double the points for the same value spent by Member and Silver tiers as well as a 5% fixed discount on all their purchases in addition to attending exclusive launches and getting a first look at products.